uyuni-project/uyuni-rfc/accepted/00083-containerized-proxy.md

 [design]: #detailed-design

 ## Delivery
-  - Proxy is delivered as one container
+  - Proxy is delivered as four containers:
+    1. Apache `httpd` and Proxy-specific Python WSGI applications
+    2. Squid
+    3. `salt-broker`
+    4. `tftpd`
   - Updates are delivered via new images on a public Registry
-  - A [podman](https://podman.io/)-based systemd unit for easy execution on distros which support podman (note that [podman supports generation of units which "wrap" containers](https://www.redhat.com/sysadmin/podman-shareable-systemd-services))
+  - [podman](https://podman.io/)-based systemd units are provided for orchestation on distros which support podman (note that [podman supports generation of units which "wrap" containers](https://www.redhat.com/sysadmin/podman-shareable-systemd-services))
-  - A minimal [Helm](https://helm.sh/) chart, tested against [k3s](https://k3s.io/), for Kubernetes environments
+  - A minimal [Helm](https://helm.sh/) chart, tested against [k3s](https://k3s.io/), is provided for Kubernetes environments
-  - Minimal documentation to execute on [docker](https://docs.docker.com/engine/reference/commandline/cli/)
+  - Minimal documentation to execute on [docker](https://docs.docker.com/engine/reference/commandline/cli/) is also provided

 ## Onboarding
   - Containerized Proxy is not a managed client, does not run `salt-minion`, is not registered in the usual way